polettix/dibs/README.md

       11	   variables:
       12	      - &base_image 'alpine:3.6'
       13	      - &version 'DIBSPACK_SET_VERSION="0.001972"'

+  There's more to it anyway, although not visible in the example; in particular, it's possible to set some *expansions*, like in the following example:

+      variables:
+         - &version_major           '0'
+         - &version_minor           '1'
+         - &version_patch           '1'
+         - function: &version
+            ['join', '.', *version_major, *version_minor, *version_patch]
+         - function: &version_maj_min
+            ['join', '.', *version_major, *version_minor]

+  The `function` associative arrays are expanded evaluating the function in the array (if supported, currently on `join` is).

 - `dibspack` sets a few commodity configurations for later reuse inside definitions.
 Most of the activities are performed leveraging